A Beating Heart...: Plot

-The next morning, Dexter hears about the discovered body parts, immediately suspecting Harrison.
-He investigates Ryan's background, finds he was previously acquitted of sexual assault, furthering his suspicion.
-He orchestrates an escape to avoid Batista (who is back to interrogate him again), steals a car, drives to New York City, and spots Harrison at the entrance of the hotel.
+The next morning, Dexter hears about the discovered body parts, suspecting Harrison.
+Considering that he needs to silently protect his son, Dexter decides to set off for New York City.
+He orchestrates an escape to avoid Batista, who is back to interrogate him again, steals a car, drives to New York City, and spots Harrison at the entrance of the hotel.

-A woman, Charley (Uma Thurman), stalks a man.
-When the man leaves his house, she picks his lock and thoroughly searches his house, eventually discovering blood-marked IDs of multiple people (trophies) and a large amount of cash.
-She leaves after rearranging everything, calling someone to say, "Invitation delivered."
+A woman, Charley (Uma Thurman), breaks into a man's home, eventually discovering blood-marked IDs of multiple people (trophies) and leaving a large amount of cash.
+She leaves, calling someone to announce an invitation has been delivered.